Woolverine94/biniou/README.md

     - Ubuntu 22.04.3
     - Windows 10 22H2
     - Windows 11 22H2
+    - macOS ???

-> Note : biniou does not still support Cuda or ROCm and though does not need a dedicated GPU to run.
+><u>Note :</u> biniou does not still support Cuda or ROCm and though does not need a dedicated GPU to run.
 You can install it in a virtual machine.

 ---

 ## Installation

-⚠️ As biniou is still in an early stage of development, it is **highly recommended** to install it in an "expendable" virtual machine ⚠️
+⚠️ As biniou is still in an early stage of development, it is **recommended** to install it in an "expendable" virtual machine ⚠️

 ### Debian 12 /  Ubuntu 22.04.3